giellalt/giellalt.github.io/MaturityClassification.md

   - is available
   - is available in the stable channel
   - **IS** visible on the front page
-- Release `1.0.0` or higher of either speller or analyser/`giella-XXX` package
+- API server: available only on the [Production API server](https://api-giellalt.uit.no/)
+- version number for relevant tools: `1.0.0` or higher, must be a tagged release
 - rule of thumb: it is easily installable via the One-click installer or Divvun Manager front page

 #### Application specific criteria